taiaburbd/Self_Taught_Mi/README.md

 ## Technologies
 Information about a web project created using Python, Flask, machine learning, deep learning, and various frontend technologies.
-Here's a breakdown of the components and libraries you mentioned:
+Here's a breakdown of the components and libraries :